Trade directory · Atlanta metro · Georgia

 Insurance Minimums

-General liability minimum $300,000 per occurrence, $600,000 aggregate.
-Workers compensation required for employees.
-Commercial auto coverage required for business vehicles.
-Bonding may be required for municipal contracts.
+General liability minimum $1 million per occurrence recommended.
+Workers compensation required if employees.
+Commercial auto insurance required for business vehicles.

 § C · Path to license